Travel tips and town map

 The 2 rail stations: Brig and Brig Bahnhofplatz

 There are 2 adjacent rail stations in Brig.
-The main station is simply called "Brig", and this is where most trains arrive and leave.
+The main station is simply called "Brig".
+This is where most trains arrive and leave.

 Directly in front of this station is "Brig Bahnhofplatz".
 This outdoor platform is where the Glacier Express stops.
 The local trains to Zermatt and Andermatt arrive and depart here too.